After Firings Halted, Some Bemoan State Of R.I. School

 SANCHEZ: So far this year, six teachers have taken stress-related medical leave.
 Eighteen have resigned.
 George McLaughlin, a veteran guidance counselor, is one of them.

-Mr. GEORGE McLAUGHLIN (Former Guidance Counselor, Central Falls High School): The day I left and handed in my resignation, I walked out of that school and I said I feel like I'm leaving my people in a prison camp.
+GEORGE MCLAUGHLIN: The day I left and handed in my resignation, I walked out of that school and I said I feel like I'm leaving my people in a prison camp.

 SANCHEZ: That's what's dangerous about all this, says McLaughlin.
 The crisis at Central Falls High, the only high school in this community barely one square mile in size, is part of a much bigger trend that has turned public opinion against teachers by demonizing them, all in the name of school reform.